sagarshukla010/Frequently-Asked-Backend-Interview-Questions/README.md

 5).
 How an object is passed by value and passed by reference in javaScript?
 6).
 Difference between const and Object.freeze in javaScript?
 7).
 State the difference between let, var and const in javaScript?
 8).
-What are anonamous functions?
+What are anonamous functions and what is its use?

 NodeJS: